 For auditors, the kinds of conditions that licences may be subject to are prescribed by the FMA.

 The exact conditions which an auditor or audit firm is subject to will be set by the accredited body that issues the licence for New Zealand based auditors and audit firms, or by the FMA for overseas auditors and audit firms.

 Transitional licences are not initially subject to conditions except a condition that the auditor is licensed for all kinds of issuer or FMC reporting entity audits.
 Conditions can be varied or added by the accredited body for New Zealand auditors or the FMA for overseas auditors.

-All registered audit firms and individual auditors who are not members of a registered audit firm are subject to a quality review at least once every 4 years.
+Our auditor regulation plan includes the objectives we seek to achieve or contribute to as a result of auditor regulation and how we propose to monitor accredited bodies.
+We perform quality reviews of all registered audit firms and individual auditors who are not members of a registered audit firm at least once every 4 years.

 Accredited bodies are able to investigate suspected breaches of auditing and assurance standards, the Act, conditions of an auditor's licence or audit firm's registration, or their conduct rules or code of ethics.

 Where an accredited body, or its disciplinary body determines an auditor or audit firm has breached an obligation, it may cancel or suspend the auditor's licence or impose any other penalty available under its rules.

 We have some jurisdiction to investigate, or assist an accredited body in an investigation, where requested by the accredited body or where the accredited body has decided not to investigate.

 Where we determine an overseas auditor or audit firm has breached its obligations, we can cancel or suspend the auditor's licence or audit firm's registration, and make costs orders.